bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

-[](#p_meNfX2B/+s)It is almost unavoidable that, in the course of working on these exercises, you will get confused and frustrated by some regular expression’s inexplicable behavior.
+[](#p_meNfX2B/+s)It is almost unavoidable that, in the course of working on these exercises, you will get confused and frustrated by some regular expression's inexplicable behavior.
 Sometimes it helps to enter your expression into an online tool like [_https://debuggex.com_](https://www.debuggex.com/) to see whether its visualization corresponds to what you intended and to experiment with the way it responds to various input strings.

 ### [](#i_vDM8PzwQWU)Regexp golf